 /1 A.json B.json /2 A.json B.json /3 A.json B.json

-/*.
-This will let the second pipeline process each grouping of records in parallel.
+the pipeline can process each grouping of records in parallel.

-The second pipeline will perform any merging, aggregation, or other processing on the respective grouping of records and could, for example, output each respective result to the root of the output directory:
+The second pipeline performs merging, aggregation, or other processing on the respective grouping of records.
+It can also output each respective result to the root of the output directory: